georgeliu95/TensorRT/samples/opensource/sampleOnnxMnistCoordConvAC/README.md

 ## Description

 This sample, sampleOnnxMnistCoordConvAC, converts a model trained on the `MNIST dataset` in Open Neural Network Exchange (ONNX) format to a TensorRT network and runs inference on the network.
-This model was trained in PyTorch and it contains custom CoordConv layers instead of Conv layers.
+This model was trained in PyTorch and it contains custom CoordConv layers instead of Conv layers.<br/>
-Model with CoordConvAC layers training script and code of CoordConv layers in PyTorch: [link](https://github.com/denti/mnist-coordconv-pytorch/blob/master/main_coord_conv.py)
+Model with CoordConvAC layers training script and code of CoordConv layers in PyTorch: [link](https://github.com/denti/mnist-coordconv-pytorch/blob/master/main_coord_conv.py)<br/>
 Original model with usual Conv layers: [link](https://github.com/pytorch/examples/tree/master/mnist)

 [CoordConv](https://arxiv.org/abs/1807.03247) layer is a layer proposed by Uber AI Labs at 2018.